MobilityData/gtfs-validator/CONTRIBUTION.md

 # Contribution guidelines [WIP]

 ## How to run tests locally
+This project includes unit and end-to-end tests in order to:
+1. Verify the implementation behaves as expected
+1. Make sure any new implementation does not involuntarily break existing code

-Unit tests, and end-to-end testing are implemented.
-Please refer to our [Test Documentation page](/TESTS.md) for details.
+For more information on "How to run tests locally", please refer to our [Test Documentation page](/TESTS.md).

 ## How to contribute to project?
 [Coming soon]